PatrickHenson/customizable_dial_widget/README.md

 # customizable_dial_widget

-The goal of this project is to provide a C++ / Qt dial widget that can easily be incorporated into any project, open source or closed source.
+The goal of this project is to provide a C++ / Qt dial widget that can easily be incorporated into any project.

 The DialWidget class contains the core functionality required to display a simple dial.
 Create customized dials by inheriting the DialWidget, setting the values, and optionally overriding how it is rendered.